TMarski/BusyTom/README.md

 Are you tired of tracking your to-do list across two paper notebooks, a Reminders app, and an Evernote document?
 Do you also believe that there's no need to spend $7.99 per month on a premium productivity app which is bloated with sluggish UI features?
 Have you also wondered why this problem couldn't just be solved with a self-hosted Javascript app in a Docker container on your home server?

 I am developing this minimalist web app to include only the features I need, to help me keep track of everything I need to do - although you're more than welcome to try it out too.
+This is primarily a learning-experiece project to familiarize myself both with Node.js and to learn some prompt engineering skills to push ChatGPT through pair-programming a project from start to finish.

 ## Features

   -  A light-weight web app for adding tasks